opportus/object-mapper/README.md

 Either:

--   `null` if the map has no route connecting source points with target points.
+-   `null` if the map has no route connecting source points with target points
--   `object` which is the (instantiated and) updated target.
+-   `object` which is the (instantiated and) updated target

 ### How it works